elpatron68/SnowRunner-Tool/Readme.md

 ### Cheats

 Set the amount of money or experience points you´d like to have by opening the *Cheats* menu.
-Before changing the money in your save game file, another fresh backup will be created.
+Before changing the money or XP points in your save game file, another fresh backup will be made.

 ![Money cheat](images/SnowRunner-Tool_MoneyCheat.png)

-**See *Advanced* if you are asked for the path save game file after the first start.**

 ## Settings

-In the *Settings* menu, you can save a couple paths this tool needs to operate.
+In the *Settings* menu, you can enter a couple paths this tool needs to operate.
 Also,  usage reporting and remote logging can en- and disabled.
-A check mark will be displayed if the option is enabled.
+A check mark will be displayed if an option is enabled.

 ### Save Game Path